Anam1980/CompressorDecompressorApp/README.md

 * Decompresses GZIP-compressed files.

 ## OUTPUT
-* It contain both Compression and Decompression function.
+* It contain both Compression and Decompression options.
     * ### **Compressor**:
         * Reduce the size of file or data.
         * Maintain the quality as much as possible.